What is Jito-Solana

 Dominance and Network Adoption

-Back in April 2023, Jito handled maybe 10% of priority fees.
-Fast forward to April 2025?
-Over 60%.
+Back in April 2023, Jito accounted for a modest 10% of all priority fees on Solana.
+As of April 2025, that number is over 60%.
 Six times the market share in just two years.
-And it keeps climbing - in January 2025, nearly two-thirds of all fees and tips on Solana went through Jito.
+And this number will likely continue to grow – in January 2025, nearly two-thirds of all fees and tips were flowing through Jito.

 Economic Impact and Validator Benefits